-The white-tailed eagle is widely distributed from Greenland and Iceland in the west to the Bering Strait and the Pacific Ocean in the east, and from Finnmark in the north to Algeria, Greece and Turkey in the south.
-West of Germany the species has become extinct, but it has been reintroduced to Scotland (and recently Ireland), and has settled naturally in The Netherlands during recent years (Folkestad 1994, 2007, Raptor Politics 2012).
+The white-tailed eagle is widely distributed from Greenland and Iceland in the west to the Bering Strait and the Pacific Ocean in the east, and from Finnmark in the north to Algeria, Greece and Turkey in the South.
+West of Germany the species has become extinct, but it has been reintroduced to Scotland (and recently Ireland), and has settled naturally in Holland during recent years (Folkestad 1994, 2007, Raptor Politics 2012).
 The European population probably accounts for more than 50% of the global population of the species.
 There has been a large increase in the European population size since 1970 (BirdLife International 2004).

-White-tailed eagles breed along the Norwegian coastline, from Sør-Varanger to Oslo, and will probably become established in Østfold in the future.
+White-tailed eagles breed all along the Norwegian coastline, from Sør-Varanger to Oslo, and will probably establish also in Østfold in the years to come.
 The strongholds are in the west and north.
 The population declined until the species was protected by law in 1968, and has been increasing from the middle of the 1970s onwards (Folkestad 1994, 2006).
 In 2000, the Norwegian population was estimated to 1 900-2 200 breeding pairs, and the population was still increasing (Folkestad 2003).
 In 2010, the Red List committee assumed a Norwegian population of 2 000-3 000 breeding pairs (Kålås et al. 2010).
 However, NOF-BirdLife Norway's white-tailed eagle monitoring project suggested as many as 3 500-4 000 breeding pairs in Norway in 2010 (Alv Ottar Folkestad pers. comm.).
-The latter was based on approximately 2 500 confirmed territorial pairs.
-About 2 000 pairs have been confirmed nesting as of 2013, and additionally 500 pairs are classified as "possible" or "probable breeding pairs" (Table 2; Alv Ottar Folkestad pers. comm.).
-Some pairs are undoubtedly unrecorded, due to lack of coverage of all potential sites.
+The latter was based on approximately 2 500 geographically localized, territorial pairs.
+About 2 000 pairs have been confirmed nesting by 2013, and additionally 500 pairs are classified as "supposed" or "probable nesting pairs" (Table 2; Alv Ottar Folkestad pers. comm.).
+It is quite clear that many breeding pairs are not yet localized, simply because of lacking geographical coverage.
 The population is still increasing in the south, but the large northern population has more or less stabilised in recent years.
 Nevertheless, the Norwegian population is by far the biggest in Europe (Folkestad & Probst 2013).

-The territorial and reproductive portion of the Norwegian white-tailed eagle population is resident all year round, even in the north.
-Some inland pairs may move towards the coast in winter.
+The territorial and reproductive part of the Norwegian white-tailed eagle population is resident all year round, even in the north.
+Some inland pairs may still move towards the coast in winter.
 Ringing recoveries confirm a rather extensive migration (500-1 000 km) among juveniles and immatures during their first four to five years.
-Most birds tend to move south and southwest during autumn and winter, and move north again in spring and summer.
+Most birds tend to move south and southwest during autumn and winter, and go north again in spring and summer.
 Birds from the Finnish and Swedish Lapland migrate to Norwegian coasts in winter (Folkestad 1994, Solheim 2010).
-Primarily these are nonbreeding birds, but even some of the territorial pairs from the Lapland area may spend harsh winters along Norwegian coasts (Alv Ottar Folkestad pers. comm.).
+Primarily these are nonbreeding birds, but even som of the terrirtorial pairs from the Lapland area may send hard winters along Norwegian coasts (Alv Ottar Folkestad pers. comm.).
 The reason for these movements is unknown, but might be a consequence of dense populations at the place of origin.
-It might also be to avoid the cold and harsh winters further east and north (Solheim 2010).
+It might also be to avoid the cold and hard winters further east and north (Solheim 2010).
 White-tailed eagles have become a more common sight at Falsterbo in recent years, with more than ten times as many birds seen between 2000 and 2009 compared to the average annual count during the 1970s (Falsterbo Bird Observatory 2012).
 The long-time trends at Lista and Jomfruland bird observatories are also significantly positive, but are based on low numbers (Ranke et al. 2011, Wold et al. 2012).